 The tracheostomy tube was removed after 12 days.
 There were several attempts to remove his urinary catheter, however, he was still having difficulty urinating.
 After 22 days, the urinary catheter was finally removed, and he was able to produce small amounts of urine.
 The nursing team were ecstatic when he first urinated by himself after the days and night of care they had given him.
 He still required bladder expression to help him be fully empty and needed medication to help urethral sphincter relaxation.
 He remained in hospital until his urination improved and he was able to be fed by is mouth without any complications.

-After four weeks in hospital, having received intensive nursing and capturing the team’s hearts, they could finally feed him!
+After four weeks in the hospital with us in Hampshire receiving intensive nursing and capturing the team’s hearts, they could finally feed him!
 He ate keenly and showed no signs of dysphagia or regurgitation.
 He loved to play with toys and enjoyed his walks around our Woodland Walk.
 He became a celebrity amongst our team.
 We were so pleased when he was discharged on the in April.
 He was a wonderful patient to nurse, and it was extremely rewarding to see him get better.

 The nurses involved in Otis’ care: